zmcartor/homestead-guide/source/ethereum-clients/cpp-ethereum/portability.rst

-.. _cpp-ethereum-portability:
+.. _cpp-expanse-portability:

 ################################################################################
 Portability
 ################################################################################

-The Ethereum C++ client code is exceedingly portable, and is being successfully used on a huge range of different operating systems and devices.
+The Expanse C++ client code is exceedingly portable, and is being successfully used on a huge range of different operating systems and devices.

 We continue to expand our range and are very open to pull-requests which add